tcsvn/pyadlml/docs/user_guide/pipeline.rst

 To execute steps conditionally on the three modes, the pipeline is made sensitive to the wrapper classes ``TrainOnlyWrapper``, ``EvalOnlyWrapper`` and ``TrainOrEvalOnlyWrapper``.
-Encapsulate the step, that should only be executed in a certain mode by passing the steps transformer/estimator to the wrappers constructor.
+Encapsulate the step, that should only be executed in a certain mode by passing the steps transformer to the wrappers constructor.
-Note that the transformers/estimators methods such as ``transform`` or ``predict`` can still be called through the wrapper.
+Note that the transformers methods such as ``transform`` or ``predict`` can still be called through the wrapper.
 The following example defines a pipeline where the LabelEncoder is only executed when the pipeline is in train or in evaluation mode.
-Duplicates for x are only dropped during the training mode and not in evaluation or production mode.
+Furthermore, :math:`x`'s duplicates are only dropped during the training mode and not in evaluation or production mode.

 .. code:: python